How to Connect Notion to Claude (5 Methods + Trade-Offs)

 Think about:

-Are you “Claude-only” or “multi-model”?: Mostly Claude → MCP +/or automations might be fine: Claude + others → Context Link saves you from re-wiring everything
+Are you "Claude-only" or "multi-model"?: Mostly Claude → MCP +/or automations might be fine: Claude + others → Context Link URLs saves you from re-wiring everything

 How Teams Actually Use Notion + Claude